How to Select Quality Dog Food

 Cats, by the way, have an even poorer sense of taste, and generally favor things acidic.
 They have fewer than 500 taste receptors.
 They’re unable to detect sweet because, researchers discovered, they lack the "sweet gene," a protein that would give them a “sweet tooth.”

 So that pretty much blows the age-old theory that dogs and cats drink anti-freeze because it tastes sweet.
 Cats can’t taste sweet and dogs practically can’t taste anything at all.
 Manufacturers exploit the fact that flavor is huge to us, the decision makers, and it usually works.

-Chicken (muscle meat with its water content intact) is about 70% water.
-It's pulverized into slurry and sent to the extruder (for cooking and shaping) with its water content intact.
+Chicken (the clean combination of flesh and skin with its water content intact) is about 70% water.
+It's pulverized into slurry and sent to the extruder (for cooking and shaping) with its water content still intact.

-Chicken meal, instead of being pulverized into slurry, is cooked in water until all the water is cooked off.
+Chicken meal, often confused with by-products, is less than 10 per cent water.
+Instead of being pulverized into slurry, the chicken is cooked in water until all the water is cooked off.
 The meat is then baked until it crumbles into a protein dense powder.
 It boasts up to three times the protein as chicken.